 Each element of the Fréchet derivative L_i can be computed during paraxial raytracing (Cervený et al, 1977).
-With the data misfit Δd_i and the Fréchet derivative L_i for each data point established, model update $\Delta \mathbf{m}$ can be computed iteratively by solving equation (6-7 using a conjugate gradient method.
+With the data misfit Δd_i and the Fréchet derivative L_i for each data point established, model update $\Delta \mathbf{m}$ can be computed iteratively by solving equation (6-7) using a conjugate gradient method (Hestenes, and Stiefel, 1952, Nocedal and Wright, 2006).

-6.3 Synthetic DATA EXAMPLE
+6.3 Synthetic data example

 To validate the accuracy of the stereo-tomography method, we create synthetic data sets using a wedge model and the Marmousi model.
 The wedge model (Figure 6.3a) consists of four constant velocity layers with the second layer thins out with increasing surface location.
-200 shot gathers (Figure 6.3b) were created using finite-difference modelling with absorbing sponge boundaries.
+200 shot gathers (Figure 6.3b) were created using acoustic finite-difference modelling with 4th order in space and second order in time, and a Ricker wavelet of 25Hz dominant frequency.
 We picked a rough moveout velocity function (Figure 6.3c) at the middle of the model and created a near-trace stack (Figure 6.3d) using traces with an offset less than 1000 m.
 Reflection boundaries were picked on the near offset stacks and were used to track the reflection arrival times automatically on the moveout corrected CDP gathers (Figure 6.3e).
 Moveout correction was then removed from the picked reflection arrival times.
 Figure 6.3f shows a shot gather with picked reflection arrivals displayed in blue.
 We use the reflection arrival times to compute the shot and geophone ray parameters for stereo-tomography inversion.
 Figure 6.4a shows a shot gather with the two-way times and geophone slope picks.
 Figure 6.4b shows the quality control panels for each analysis location.
-Figure 6.4c shows the initial estimates of the scatter positions for all the stereotomography picks using straight ray and homogeneous media assumptions.
+Figure 6.4c shows the initial estimates of the scatter positions for all the stereo-tomography picks using straight ray and homogeneous media assumptions.
 The green lines in Figure 6.4c mark the dip bars computed from the 3 stereo-tomography picks.